cvanelteren/ultraplot/CONTRIBUTING.rst

 Here is a quick guide for submitting pull requests:

 #.
 Fork the
-   `proplot GitHub repository <https://github.com/lukelbd/proplot>`__.
-It's fine to keep "proplot" as the fork repository name because it will live under your account.
+   `ultraplot GitHub repository <https://github.com/ultraplot/ultraplot>`__.
+It's fine to keep "ultraplot" as the fork repository name because it will live under your account.

 #.
 Clone your fork locally using `git <https://git-scm.com/>`__, connect your